Midwest blood banks seek recovered patient plasma for tests

 The idea is that when an infection occurs, the body begins to make proteins called antibodies specially designed to target that pathogen.
 Those antibodies then remain in a survivor’s blood – specifically, in the plasma – for months or even years.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
-But Echols noted that black people are already disproportionately affected by some preexisting conditions, including heart disease and diabetes, that make the coronavirus more dangerous.
+For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia.

+While the state remains under a stay-at-home order except for essential employees, Secretary of State Jay Ashcroft’s chief of staff said in a memo to employees Thursday that some employees who have offices should return to work Monday unless they have been told not to by the directors of their divisions, The St. Louis Post-Dispatch reported.

+It wasn’t immediately clear how many of the roughly 215 staff in four offices across the state will return to their offices, said Ashcroft’s spokeswoman, Maura Browning.
+Employees working in cubicles will generally be able to work from home, whereas employees who have offices will need to report to work, she said.

 Johns Hopkins University’s Center for Systems Science and Engineering, which has been tracking COVID-19 cases worldwide, reported Friday that Missouri has had 3,624 cases of the disease, including 92 deaths.
 State health officials reported 3,539 cases of COVID-19 and 77 deaths as of Thursday afternoon.
 Missouri’s health director said the state takes extra time to vet each reported death before adding it to its official count.